Hurricane Charley: Florida

-The city of Arcadia in DeSoto County saw extreme damage, in spite of being relatively further inland.
+The city of Arcadia in DeSoto County saw extreme damage, despite being relatively further inland.
 About 95% of the buildings in the downtown area saw some sort of damage.
 The only shelter in the town had its roof torn open by the wind, leaving 3,500 evacuees inside unprotected from the onslaught of the storm.

 Hardee County saw property damage estimated at $750 million, along with six injuries, but no deaths were reported.
 Charley caused blackouts in the entire county, as well as damage to 3,600 homes and the destruction of 1,400.
 A radio tower near Sebring was toppled, along with numerous trees and power poles along the north and east side of Highlands County.
 Additionally, there were several reports of severely damaged homes in Polk County near Babson Park and Avon Park.
 In Lake Wales, Florida, a sand mine lake encroached into State Road 60 due to wave action and swallowed a car.
 Additionally, Lake Wales saw 23,000 buildings damaged, as well as the destruction of 739 structures.
 Seven deaths were reported in the county, one of them determined to be direct.